jorisroovers/gitlint/docs/index.md

     file in your local repository, gitlint will refuse to install the ```commit-msg``` hook.
 Gitlint will also only uninstall unmodified commit-msg hooks that were installed by gitlint.

-## Using gitlint in a CI/CD script ##
+## Using gitlint in a CI environment ##
 By default, when just running ```gitlint``` without additional parameters, gitlint lint the last commit in the current git repository.

-This makes it easy to add gitlint to a check script that is run in a CI environment.
-In fact, this is exactly what we do ourselves: on every commit,
+This makes it easy to add gitlint to a check script that is run in a CI environment (Jenkins, TravisCI, pre-commit, CircleCI, etc).
-[we run gitlint as part of our travisCI tests](https://github.com/jorisroovers/gitlint/blob/v0.7.1/run_tests.sh#L62-L65).
+In fact, this is exactly what we do ourselves: on every commit, [we run gitlint as part of our travisCI tests](https://github.com/jorisroovers/gitlint/blob/v0.7.1/run_tests.sh#L62-L65).
 This will cause the build to fail when we submit a bad commit message.

+!!! note
+    Versions prior to gitlint 0.9.0 required a TTY to be attached to STDIN for this to work, this is no longer required now.

-Gitlint will also lint any commit message that you feed it via stdin like so:
+Alternatively, gitlint will also lint any commit message that you feed it via stdin like so:
 ```bash
 # lint the last commit message
 git log -1 --pretty=%B | gitlint
 # lint a specific commit: 62c0519
 git log -1 --pretty=%B 62c0519 | gitlint
 ```
-For now, it's required that you specify ```--pretty=%B``` (=only print the log message, not the metadata), future versions of gitlint might fix this.
+Note that gitlint requires that you specify ```--pretty=%B``` (=only print the log message, not the metadata), future versions of gitlint might fix this and not require the ```--pretty``` argument.

 ## Linting a range of commits ##
 _Experimental support introduced in gitlint v0.8.1, known issues:_